panypticon/sweetleaf/README.md

 # Leaflet MERN stack prototype

-This is a rather large demo prototype of a tea store that quizzes you for your taste.
+This is a rather large demo prototype of a tea store that quizzes you for your taste (**WORK IN PROGRESS**).

 It is a full-stack MERN monorepo application, written entirely in TypeScript and JavaScript, and [deployed here](https://sweetleaf.vercel.app).